-The Honors College program is intended for students who will spend two years at RVCC.
-We understand however, that circumstances may cause students to leave before two years of study are completed.
+The Honors College program is intended for students who plan to earn a degree from RVCC.
+However, we understand that circumstances may cause students to leave RVCC before their degree has been completed.

-What level of Math and English is required for admission into the Honors College?
+What levels of Mathematics and English are required for admission into the Honors College?

 What are the primary advantages of being a member of the Honors College?

-As a member of the Honors College the most distinct advantage you will have is the ability to transfer to selective colleges and universities.
-You will also have a designated advisor and enjoy being in classes with other highly motivated students.
-Honors College students will also have the opportunity to serve in campus student leadership positions and partake in extracurricular art and cultural experiences.
+As a member of the Honors College, the most distinct advantage you will have is the ability to transfer to selective colleges and universities.
+Students benefit from having a designated advisor and select faculty while being in classes with other highly motivated students.
+Honors College students also have the opportunity to serve in campus student leadership positions and partake in extracurricular and cultural experiences.

 What makes an Honors College course different from regular courses?

 The difference between an honors course and a non-honors course stems not from the amount of work but rather from the content studied and the level of preparedness required from the students, including a deeper level of critical thinking (i.e. more depth with the same level of breadth).
 Students in honors courses such as English, Speech, History, Psychology, might be required to research more sources in order to look at an issue critically and from multiple perspectives.
 For an honors course in Mathematics, students will be expected to understand the mathematics rather than memorizing a bunch of steps and just knowing how to ‘do it’ in order to get the right answer.
 In an honors Science class, students are expected to explain the ‘why’ of the results of an experiment rather than just getting the expected results.

 How large will my honors classes be in the Honors College?

 Honors College classes will never exceed 25 students and in many cases may have significantly fewer students.

 Does my admission in to the Honors College impact my ability to enroll at RVCC?